sketchpunk/FunWithWebGL2/lesson_096_infinite_terrain/README.md

-# Fun with WebGL 2.0 - 095 - Cylinder Wrapping and Tappering
+# Fun with WebGL 2.0 - 096 - Infinite Terrain
 **Description**:
-Time for more procedurally generated mesh fun.
-Today we explore manipulating a plane by wrapping it around a cylinder.
-Then we kick it up a notch and change the plane to have a spiral like pattern before doing the cylinder wrapping.
-Then we explore how to apply tappering.
-In the end we'll end up with a 3D spiral drill.
-From there I use previous code for mesh generation to create a platform and the rest of the parts to create the Spiral Core from the anime, Gurren Lagann.
+Today we're going to build a manager that handles and recycles items in a 9 cell grid.
+This allows us to create chunks of terrains and as we move around we can shift chunks into new positions and recycle old ones to display new pieces of terrain.
+You can move in any direction and new terrain will be generated.

 ### Links of Interest